taiki-e/portable-atomic/README.md

   Implement `serde::{Serialize,Deserialize}` for atomic types.

   Note:
-  - The MSRV when this feature enables depends on the MSRV of [serde].
+  - The MSRV when this feature is enabled depends on the MSRV of [serde].

 - <a name="optional-features-critical-section"></a>**`critical-section`**<br>
   When this feature is enabled, this crate uses [critical-section] to provide atomic CAS for targets where